Grants Available from DCF’s Youth Philanthropy Boards

 Funding available for Delaware nonprofit organizations in all three counties

 Delaware nonprofit organizations are invited to apply for grants from the Delaware Community Foundation (DCF) Youth Philanthropy Boards (YPBs).

-Grant requests must be submitted at delcf.org/grants by 5 p.m. on Jan.
-1, 2021.
-Applicants will be notified in Spring 2021.
+Grant requests are currently being accepted and must be submitted online at delcf.org/grants by 5 p.m. on Jan.
+2, 2024.
+Applicants will be notified in Spring 2024.

 Retired Delaware educator Phyllis Wynn established the Youth Philanthropy Fund in 1999 because she wanted to encourage youth to become more involved in philanthropic ventures.
 Students who serve on the YPB are nominated by their principal or guidance counselor.

 “The Youth Philanthropy Board program gives students a unique opportunity to be a part of their community and experience the impact they are able to make in people’s lives,” said DCF President and CEO Stuart Comstock-Gay.
 “These are the future leaders of Delaware, and it’s important that they are given a space to learn and exercise philanthropy.”